mirochaj/ares/doc/example_crb_lw.rst

 You should see...

-By default, *ares* will not do any sort of detailed radiative transfer that accounts for neutral absorption, which is why the background spectrum  To turn that on,
+By default, *ares* will not do any sort of detailed radiative transfer that accounts for neutral absorption, which is why the background spectrum...
+To turn that on,

 ::